-The technological capabilities are a competitive advantage that the company must be able to protect.
+The technologic capabilities are a competitive advantage that the Company must be able to protect.

-The company may not be able to protect its trade secrets and know-how which could lead to losing the competitive advantage the company has.
-At the same time, the company may be forced to take actions against parties that violate Optomed's IPRs.
+The Company may not be able to protect its trade secrets and know-how which could lead to losing the competitive advantage the Company has.
+At the same time, we may be forced to take actions against parties that violate our IPRs.